hai5nguy/LocalLearners/notes.md

 * Auto Scrolling to top when clicking on a new page.
 Can be done in Angular.
 Home FAQ link takes you to bottom of FAQ page.
 (HMN)
 * WIP - Categories lists need to all be pulled from the same place (in database).
 (HMN)
 * Category Select Filter isn’t set up to read/show All Categories.
 Since Angular is filtering based on category, there is no class associated with 'All Categories'
-* Need to convert date of class to numeric number in order to sort by date in Angular.
-Create a custom filter? https://docs.angularjs.org/api/ng/filter/orderBy (look into Moment.js if angular doesn't do this natively) (HMN/TJW/AR)
-* Homepage: Request a class, takes you to request page instead of modal (AR)
 * Homepage>Upcoming Modal: Display an icon in top corner (below X) of category, 100x100px ish.
 (TJW)
 * Homepage>Most Requested: Add a category filter.
 (TJW/AR)
 * Homepage>Most Requested: Clicking a requested class opens a modal with Class Title, Category, icons of users that have +1'd, and buttons for "Request This Class" & "Recommend Teacher".
 (TJW/AR)